gelsogrove/shopME/finalproject-AG/PRD.md

 | **Ease of Setup** | ⭐⭐⭐⭐ | ⭐⭐⭐⭐ | ⭐⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐ | ⭐⭐⭐ | ⭐⭐⭐⭐ | ⭐⭐⭐⭐ | ⭐⭐ |
 | **Multi-language** | ⭐⭐⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐ | ⭐⭐⭐ | ⭐⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐ | ⭐⭐ |

-*Legenda: ⭐ = Base, ⭐⭐ = Sufficiente, ⭐⭐⭐ = Buono, ⭐⭐⭐⭐ = Molto buono, ⭐⭐⭐⭐⭐ = Eccellente*
+*Legend: ⭐ = Basic, ⭐⭐ = Adequate, ⭐⭐⭐ = Good, ⭐⭐⭐⭐ = Very Good, ⭐⭐⭐⭐⭐ = Excellent*

-Questa matrice evidenzia chiaramente come ShopMe offra una soluzione completa e superiore nella maggior parte delle categorie chiave, con un particolare vantaggio nelle aree di e-commerce completo, notifiche push, sicurezza dei pagamenti e adattabilità cross-industry.
+This matrix clearly demonstrates how ShopMe offers a complete and superior solution in most key categories, with particular advantages in full e-commerce, push notifications, secure payments, and cross-industry adaptability.

 ### Market Positioning